truoclava/ember-objects-web-0915/README.md

 ## Computed Properties

 Computed properties are a super power in Ember and the fact that they're in EVERY OBJECT should get you excited.
-A computed property is a property that gets updated as you object changes.
-You define a list of properties you depend on, and when one of those change (meaning someone called `set` on it), your computed property will also change.
+A computed property is a property that gets updated as your object changes.
+You define a list of properties you depend on, and when one of those properties changes (meaning someone called `set` on it), your computed property will also change.
 It's lazy so it won't regenerate the value every time, only when there's a change.
 Here's a simple example.

 Let's say we want to have the total price of an item update based on the price &times; the quantity.
-In regular javascript you might define a function called total that will multiply price and quantity, but this would run every time.
-We only need it to run once, and only when it's changed after that.
+In regular javascript you might define a function called total that will multiply price and quantity.
+This calculation would run every time it's called.
+With computed properties we only run the computation when a dependent property changes.
 Here's the Ember code for that:

 ```javascript